-Morningstar Information (as of 12-31-24)¤
+Morningstar Information (as of 3-31-25)¤

 - Overall Morningstar RatingTM: ★★

-- Overall # of Funds in Category: 1095
+- Overall # of Funds in Category: 113

-- Morningstar Category^{6A}: Large Value
+- Morningstar Category^{6A}: Global Bond-USD Hedged

-- No. of funds: 3yr 1095; 5yr 1036; 10yr 808
+- No. of funds: 3yr 113; 5yr 99; 10yr 60

-The Overall Morningstar RatingTM for the underlying fund is derived from a weighted average of the performance figures associated with its three-, five- and 10-year (if applicable) Morningstar Rating TM metrics.
-The rating formula most heavily weights the three year rating, using the following calculation: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of the state of 100 to three-year rating/40% tiffee-year rating/10% five-year rating/20% three-year rating for 120 or more months of total returns.
+The Overall Morningstar RatingTM for the underlying fund is derived from a weighted average of the performance figures associated with its three-, five- and 10-year (if applicable) Morningstar RatingTM metrics.
+The rating formula most heavily weights the three year rating, using the following calculation: 100% three-year rating for 36-59 months of total returns, 60% five year stignt flow there year thing for 60 119 months of five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 Rating does not include the effects of sales charges, loads, and redemption fees.
 Past performance does not guarantee future results.
-Ratings are as follows: 3yr=3; 5yr=2; 10yr=2.
+Ratings are as follows: 3yr=2; 5yr=3; 10yr=2.
 See Important Notes for the rating criteria.